SeamusClarke/FragMent/README.md

 ### Statistical significance tests

 Three functions are used to perform null hypothesis tests of the results from the nearest neighbour and minimum spanning tree method.
-These construct distributions assuming the null that there is no correlation between core locations, i.e. they are random, and returning p-values.
+These construct distributions assuming the null that there is no correlation between core locations, i.e. they are random, and return p-values.

 #### Kolmogorov-Smirnov test